Harsdorff House: Tenants

-The Ministry of Foreign Affairs was based in the building from 1864-1923.
+The Ministry of Foreign Affairs was based in the building from 1864 to 1923.
 It was then based at Christiansborg Palace and the Yellow Mansion in Amaliegade until its new building at Asiatisk Plads was completed in 1983.

 Architecture

 Caspar Frederik Harsdorff favoured French classicism inspired by ancient Greece and Rome.

 The odd-shaped corner site inspired Harsdorff to build a property with three different model facades.
 The more monumental, central section is decorated with Ionic order pilasters and crowned by a triangular pediment with relief decoration.

 The house came to serve as inspiration for hundreds of houses in the rebuilding of Copenhagen during the years after the Great Fire of 1795.

 Today

 The building was restored under the direction of architectural firm Fogh & Følner in 1999.

 The building is now owned by real estate company Karberghus A/S. The tenants include the Harsdorffs Hus Office Club.